Mémorial de la Shoah Fondation

 - Centre de Documentation Juive Contemporaine

-- Center for the Documentation of Contemporary Jewry
+- Centre for the Documentation of Contemporary Jewry

 Archival and Other Holdings

-The archives of the CDJC include archive collections of more than thirty million archive documents, including many originals bearing the signature of the heads of the Third Reich and those responsible for the deportation of the Jews from France.
-The CDJC's main archive collections:
+The archives of the CDJC include archival collections totaling more than thirty million documents, including many originals bearing the signature of the heads of the Third Reich and those responsible for the deportation of the Jews from France.
+The CDJC's main archive collections are: